dmrazzy/starlark/spec.md

 for which the body expression was evaluated.
 Evaluation fails if the value of any key is unhashable.

-As with a `for` loop, the loop variables may exploit compound
+As with a `for` statement, the loop variables may exploit compound
 assignment:

 ```python